Lillian Anderson Turner Alexander: Biography

 Lillian Anderson was born in Yellow Springs, Ohio, on May 2, 1876.
 She was the daughter of Sanford and Polly Anne Anderson.
 She had two brothers, Henry Anderson and Charles Anderson.

-In 1896, she married physician Val Do Turner, and in 1889 they moved to St. Paul, Minnesota.
+In 1896, she married physician Val Do Turner, and in 1889, they moved to St. Paul, Minnesota.
 By 1918, Turner and Val Do Turner had divorced.
 Turner moved to New York City to work for the National Urban League.
 Turner was listed on the 1920 census in New York as divorced and working in social work.

 Education

 Turner attended high school in Springfield, Ohio.

-Turner worked as an educator in a variety of contexts, including school teacher, Sunday school training teacher, and volunteer social worker.
+Turner worked as an educator in a variety of contexts, including a school teacher, Sunday school training teacher, and volunteer social worker.
 Her Sunday school training included five years teaching officers, teachers, and students from colored Protestant denominations.
 She also traveled to Florida in winter 1913 to train teachers, visit schools, and organize women's and girls' clubs for community improvement.
 She attended special Chicago University courses.

 During her time in Florida, she traveled with Margaret Murray Washington on her speaking tour across the state.

 In 1914, Turner was inspired by attending the commencement ceremony of Fisk University.
-She joined the Fisk Club and was the only member to not be enrolled at Fisk or married to someone enrolled, and thus the club members dubbed her their "mascot."
+She joined the Fisk Club and was the only member not to be enrolled at Fisk or married to someone enrolled, and thus the club members dubbed her their "mascot."

-She enrolled at the University of Minnesota in 1914 where she studied sociology and anthropology.
+She enrolled at the University of Minnesota in 1914, where she studied sociology and anthropology.
 She was the first student of color to receive Phi Beta Kappa recognition at the university.
 The last half year of her program conducting research at Wilberforce University and other areas around Ohio, focusing on Physical Anthropology.
 Turner graduated in February 1918 with honors, after only 3.5 years.